-So, for big-eye binos, these are a revelation in terms of the view, at least before Swarovski brought out the SLC HDs.
-The effect is not subtle: my teenage daughter immediately commented on how much nicer the daytime view was, how much easier these are to use, than the non-HD 56mm Swaros (the new ones have a view much more like these).
+So, for big-eye binos, these were a revelation in terms of the view, at least before Swarovski brought out the SLC HDs.
+The effect is not subtle: my daughter immediately commented on how much nicer the daytime view was than the original 56mm SLCs’.

 Centre field the optics are very sharp and they snap to focus perfectly, so general optical quality is clearly high.
-However, if you are used to binoculars with field-flatteners like Swarovski’s latest ELs (and even Nikon’s old SEs) then you will notice a lot of off-axis field curvature.
-Specifically, the view starts to distort from about 60% field width, getting progressively worse to the field stop where the view is poor.
-This is not an accident and is a feature of all the recent Zeiss binoculars, except for the SFs.
-The argument is that this curvature and some distortion makes panning more comfortable due to the absence of a ‘rolling ball’ effect that can make some nauseous when panning flat-field binos.
+However, if you are used to binoculars with field-flatteners like Swarovski’s latest ELs and NL Pures (and even SLC HDs), you will notice a lot of off-axis field curvature.